ElliotKillick/qvm-create-windows-qube/README.md

     - HTTPS TLS 1.2/1.3
     - SHA-256 verification of the files after download
         - Each file is saved with the extension `.UNVERIFIED` until it's made certain that its checksum is a match
-    - Mido is robust and very explicit (but also user friendly) so you can be sure any downloaded ISOs are authentic and untampered with
-    - Mido is written in POSIX sh (the minimal Dash shell will be used if available) so interaction with Microsoft's gated download web interface is more secure
+    - Mido is robustly written in POSIX sh (the minimal Dash shell will be used if available) so interaction with Microsoft's gated download web interface is more secure
         - For more security, it could even be run in a POSIX-compliant Rust shell (e.g. nsh) with Rust coreutils (e.g. uutils).
 This is not the default configuration.
 - Windows is treated as an untrusted guest operating system the entire way through
 - The impact of any theoretical vulnerabilities in handling of the Windows ISO (e.g. vulnerability in filesystem parsing) or answer file is limited to `windows-mgmt`